ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

       respectively.

-   To setup the first (single-domain) EVPL service between R1 and R2, the MDSC and PNC1 follows similar procedures as described in
+   To setup the first (single-domain) EVPL service between R1 and R2, the MDSC and PNC1 follow similar procedures as described in
    {{epl-domain1-analysis}} to set up ODU0 cross-connections on nodes S3, S5 and S6 as
    well as the \[VLAN -> (ODU0)] and \[(ODU0) -> VLAN] adaptation
    functions, in nodes S3 and S6, as shown in {{evpl-description}}.
 PNC1 also